 - Locals are another great information source.
 We have simply been getting fuel and asked the gas station attendant questions about where to find resources.
 They love to share helpful information about their town!

-- Local gas station or small convenient store clerk will most likely be from the area and usually are happy to share their information.
+- Local gas stations or small convenience store clerks will most likely be from the area and usually are happy to share their information.
 We once were at a gas station when the local postal worker came by.
 Who better than the postal worker to ask where to find something.
-People love to share their information about their town.
+People love to share information about their town.

 - Apps are your friends!
 There are so many great apps for RV travelers.
 If you missed our blog on the best apps, check it out here.
 Most of the apps we use are free, but there are a few we use that cost a very small amount of money (one time) and they are truly helpful.